 The positive pending home sales report follows other data that has offered mixed signals about the condition of the housing market.
 A recent Census Bureau statistic reported that new home sales fell in March 2012, but also showed that, contrary to what the Census Bureau previously reported, new home sales actually rose significantly in February 2012.

-, meanwhile, recently found that home prices fell in February 2012, but at a lower rate than a year earlier.
-Indexes that purport to provide a much more current gauge of home prices say that prices are actually rising
+The Case-Shiller Index, meanwhile, recently found that home prices fell in February 2012, but at a lower rate than a year earlier.
+Indexes that purport to provide a much more current gauge of home prices say that prices are actually rising.

 While most economists agree that the housing market is making at least some headway, they often do not paint as rosy a picture as the National Association of Realtors, which calculates the Pending Home Sales Index.